Hamm-J/Reddit-Top-Posts-Heatmap/README.md

   of [unix time](https://en.wikipedia.org/wiki/Unix_time), as the Reddit API is set in.
   I plan to to leverage the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to convert the Heatmap's time to the user's local time.
+- **Responsive mobile design**: While this project was not initially intended for mobile viewing, in today's world one cannot ignore the market share that mobile users have in the tech space.
+I plan to support mobile use with a clean and easy to use mobile UI.

 ## License